 More familiar may be xanthan gum, a ubiquitous thickener produced as a kind of slime by bacteria that a researcher at the University of Michigan found impacts our gut microbiome.
 With these syrups, sometimes marketed as 'keto-friendly', showing up in barista coffees, desserts, ice creams and more, it pays to ask questions about your low-sugar treat.
 Just remember that 'zero sugar' isn't a green light, nutritionally speaking.

 What could be tastier than a roast dinner or a hearty plate of Swedish meatballs smothered in gravy?
 Well, UPFs are sneaking into your granules – with flavour enhancers, modified starches and emulsifiers such as soya lecithin introduced to recreate the silky finish of a rich, homemade sauce.
-"If you take fat out you have to put an emulsifier in to give back that lovely mouthfeel," says Dr Williams.
+"If you take fat out you have to put an emulsifier in to give back that lovely mouthfeel," says Dr Williamson.
 "But there's really good research to show those gloopy ingredients impact our gut microbiome."

 While instant gravy mixes are convenient when your slow-cooked meat dish or nut loaf needs a moistening sauce, there are alternatives that can lower your exposure to UPFs.
 Umami-rich stocks made from soaked porcini mushrooms, kombu or indeed meat juices can be thickened with unmodified starches such as cornflour without compromising health.